About Henna

 The more you apply henna on your head, the healthier your scalp & hair become, while chemical-based hair dyes can irritate your scalp or cause hair loss.

-Pure Henna gives an orange tone to your grey hair.
-K’s offers pure herb blended henna to achieve clear, brown to soft black hair colour as well.
+Pure Henna gives an orange tone to your grey or light coloured hair.

 Henna goes into our blood vessels through our scalp (just as any other things we put on our skin do).
-Actually, some studies show that the skin on your scalp is up to 4 times more absorbent than skin anywhere else.
+Actually, some studies show that the skin on your scalp is up to 4 times more absorbent than skin around arm.

 Have you thought about the chemicals contained in the chemical hair dye making their way to our ocean through the drain ?